 "User Seat" — a Seat assigned to one named Authorized User and activated on one Computer at a time.

 3.1 License.
-Subject to payment and compliance, Licensor grants Licensee a non-exclusive, non-transferable, non-sublicensable license to install and use the Software to produce Customer Assets within the applicable Tier and Seat limits.
+Subject to payment and compliance, the Licensor grants Licensee a non-exclusive, non-transferable, non-sublicensable license to install and use the Software within a supported version of the Host DCC (including via Houdini Engine) to produce Customer Assets, within the applicable Tier and Seat limits.
+The Software is not a standalone application.

 3.2 Installations & Movement (rolling 365 days).

 3.3 Non-Concurrent Use.
-Interactive components may be used by one individual on one Computer per Seat at a time.
+Interactive components may be used by one Authorized User on one Computer per Seat at a time.
+The Software does not support a License Server or floating/network licensing.

 3.6 Location of Use.
 Use occurs where the Computer is physically located or, for cloud instances, where the compute resources run.

 3.7 Seat Caps & Floating.
 Seat caps and eligibility are defined per Tier in §4.
-Floating/network licensing is not available at this time and may be offered under a future Enterprise agreement.
+Floating or network licensing is not permitted unless expressly provided under a separate written agreement.

 3.8 Reassignment (rolling 365 days).

-Single-Tier Rule: Licensee must select one Tier that applies to all Seats (Interactive and Headless/Worker) across Licensee and its Affiliates.
+Single-Tier Rule.
+Licensee must select one Tier that applies to all Seats (Interactive and Headless/Worker) across Licensee and its Affiliates.
+Node-locked only; no License Server.
+Use is limited to supported Host DCC versions (including Houdini Engine).

 4.1 Apprentice (Free; Non-Commercial).
-Non-commercial use only.
-Max 1 Seat.
+Non-Commercial Use only.
+Maximum 1 Seat.
 Node-locked only.
-No guaranteed support.
+No SLA.

 4.6 Tier Compliance.
-Thresholds apply on a consolidated basis across Licensee and Affiliates; measured against the higher of last FY or TTM (see §1 FX).
+Thresholds apply on a consolidated basis across Licensee and Affiliates, measured against the higher of last FY or TTM (see §1).
 Headless/Worker Seats count toward Seat caps.
 If Licensee crosses a Tier threshold or exceeds a Seat cap, it must upgrade within 30 days.
-Licensor may request reasonable proof of eligibility.
-For Indie, Licensor will not require annual certifications and may request proof only for cause.
+The Licensor may request reasonable proof of eligibility.
+For Indie, the Licensor may request proof only for cause.

 5.1 Payment Models.

 All fees are exclusive of taxes.
-Licensee is responsible for VAT or similar taxes other than taxes on Licensor's net income.
+Licensee is responsible for all taxes, duties, and withholdings (other than taxes on Licensor's net income).

 6.3 Toolkit Components.
-Licensee may not sell, license, or distribute Toolkit Components, nor tools that expose or depend on Toolkit Components, except under a separate written agreement with Licensor.
+Licensee may not sell, license, or distribute Toolkit Components, nor tools that copy, expose, materially depend on, or enable use of Toolkit Components, except under a separate written agreement with the Licensor.

 6.4 Intermediate Files.
 Licensee may not sell or license Intermediate Files as a primary product to third parties.
-Transient transfer of Intermediate Files to a third-party render vendor is allowed only where the vendor operates solely on Licensee's behalf and does not retain rights or reuse the files.
+Transient transfer of Intermediate Files to a third-party render vendor is allowed only where the vendor (i) operates solely on Licensee's behalf, (ii) is bound by confidentiality, (iii) acquires no rights and does not retain or reuse the files, and (iv) deletes the files after completion.

 6.5 Third-Party Rendering.
 Use with third-party renderers is allowed.
 Any Intermediate Files remain subject to this Agreement and must not be used to bypass license terms.

 6.6 Extensions.
-Licensee may develop and distribute Extensions that interoperate with the Software, provided they (i) do not include, copy, or expose Toolkit Components; (ii) do not enable use of the Software without a valid license or bypass licensing; (iii) clearly state they are not endorsed by Licensor; and (iv) comply with any published developer guidelines.
-Licensor may withdraw permission for specific Extensions that materially impair security or licensing.
+Licensee may develop and distribute Extensions that interoperate with the Software within the Host DCC, provided they (i) do not include, copy, expose, or rely on Toolkit Components or Blackboxed Components; (ii) do not enable use of the Software without a valid license or bypass licensing/activation; (iii) clearly state they are not endorsed by the Licensor; and (iv) comply with any published developer guidelines.
+The Licensor may withdraw permission for specific Extensions that materially impair security or licensing, or that enable use of the Software without a valid license.

 8.1 AI Use License Required for Model Training Activities.
 Without Licensor's prior written agreement (an "AI Use License"), Licensee shall not use the Software, Customer Assets, or Derived Datasets for Model Training Activities or to create, sell, publish, or distribute Derived Datasets.

 8.3 No Substantially Similar Model (Limited Non-Compete).
-During the Term and for 24 months thereafter, Licensee shall not use the Software, Customer Assets, or Derived Datasets to develop or train a Substantially Similar Model for commercial distribution to third parties.
-This §8.3 does not restrict independent development without use of the Software, Customer Assets, or Derived Datasets, nor does it restrict in-house models used solely to deliver Licensee's own services without distribution.
+To the maximum extent permitted by law, during the Term and for 24 months thereafter, Licensee shall not use the Software, Customer Assets, or Derived Datasets to develop or train a Substantially Similar Model for commercial distribution to third parties.
+This §8.3 does not restrict independent development without use of the Software, Customer Assets, or Derived Datasets, nor in-house models used solely to deliver Licensee's own services without distribution, provided such development otherwise complies with §8.1 and §7.6.

 8.4 Relief.
-Breach causes irreparable harm; Licensor may seek injunctive relief in addition to other remedies.
+Breach of this Section would cause irreparable harm.
+The Licensor may seek injunctive relief in addition to other remedies.

 8.5 Path to Compliance.
-Licensor may offer standard AI Use License terms (e.g., revenue share or fixed-fee).
-Contact Licensor for approval prior to any Model Training Activities.
+Licensor may offer standard AI Use License terms (e.g., revenue share or fixed fee).
+Licensee must contact the Licensor for approval prior to any Model Training Activities.

-The Software may collect limited pseudonymous technical data (e.g., license status, version, OS, device fingerprint, coarse performance/usage metrics) to enforce licensing and improve functionality.
-Personal data, if any, is processed according to Licensor's Privacy Notice (link available in-app and on the website) and applicable law (including GDPR).
-Roles: Licensor is controller; Keygen (licensing) is processor; Paddle is an independent controller for the Payments Domain.
+The Software may collect limited pseudonymous technical data (e.g., license status, version, OS, device fingerprint, coarse performance/usage metrics) through the Activation Service to enforce licensing and improve functionality within the Host DCC.
+Personal data, if any, is processed according to Licensor's Privacy Notice (available in-app and on the website) and applicable law (including GDPR).
+Roles: the Licensor is controller; Keygen (licensing) is processor; Paddle is an independent controller for the Payments Domain.
+If the Licensor is replaced by a Successor Licensor, roles and processing responsibilities transfer accordingly, and Licensee will be notified under §24.

 Choices.
 Non-essential telemetry can be disabled where provided in settings.
-Telemetry does not include Customer Assets or content.
+Telemetry does not include Customer Assets or content and does not access Host DCC project files except as strictly necessary for licensing (e.g., host version and platform).

 Retention & transfers.
 Technical data is retained for the minimum period necessary.
 Transfers outside the EEA use appropriate safeguards (e.g., SCCs).
-A list of sub-processors and the DPA is available on request.
+A list of sub-processors and a DPA is available on request.

 10.1 Certification.